ELI-Data-Mining-Group/PELIC-dataset/README.md

 In Section 2 we describe some of the key characteristics of this corpus, and Section 3 addresses how the data were collected and processed.
 Section 4 provides information about each of the files corpus in the repository so that they may be easily accessed and used for linguistic research.
 Sections 5 and 6 look at accompanying bespoke resources for processing this, or other, corpus data.
 Finally, Section 7 suggests possible avenues for future data release and development.

 Overall, the corpus contributes to the field of learner corpus research by adding to the pool of freely and publicly available learner corpora, supplemented by a useful set of tools and tutorials for accessing these data.
-For information regarding publications and presentations based on PELIC data, as well as for information regarding the people and parties responsible for the corpus, please visit the [Pitt ELI Corpus](https://github.com/ELI-Data-Mining-Group/Pitt-ELI-Corpus) repository.
+For information regarding publications and presentations based on PELIC data, as well as for information regarding the people and parties responsible for the corpus, please visit the [Pitt ELI Corpus](https://eli-data-mining-group.github.io/Pitt-ELI-Corpus/) web page.

 <br>

 ## 2. Corpus description
 PELIC is based on data collected from students at the [English Language Institute (ELI)](http://www.eli.pitt.edu) at the University of Pittsburgh from 2005-2012 as part of the [National Science Foundation project](http://learnlab.org) housed at Pitt and CMU.
 The Intensive English Program (IEP) at the ELI was one of seven site partners with the Pittsburgh Science of Learning Center that provided in vivo research contexts.
 Part of this research was collecting data from learners; other components were experimental.
-The IEP data include written and spoken production from writing classes, grammar classes, reading classes, and speaking classes.
-At present, the written data is publicly available (though see [Future Data Release](#7-Future-Data-Release)).
+The IEP data include written and spoken production from writing, grammar, reading, and speaking classes.
+At present, the written data is publicly available (though see [Future Data Release](#8-Future-Data-Release)).

 Table 1 provides the basic statistics regarding the composition and size of PELIC, and Figure 1 (Juffs, 2020) presents a snapshot of the first languages (L1s) of the students.
 L1s represented by the largest number of students are Arabic, Chinese, Japanese, Korean, Spanish, and Turkish.
-Levels of proficiency in the dataset range from Level 2 (approximately equal to the Common European Framework (CEFR) A2) to Level 5 (CEFR B2/C1).
+Levels of proficiency in the dataset range from Level 2 (approximately equal to the [Common European Framework (CEFR)](https://www.coe.int/en/web/common-european-framework-reference-languages) A2) to Level 5 (CEFR B2/C1).
 There are few Level 2 students as the ELI did not regularly offer that level during the period of data collection.
 Students contributed data in all skill areas, so ultimately researchers will be able to analyze the data from many students in many skills areas.

 **Table 1 - PELIC composition**

-PELIC       | Total N
+PELIC       | Total Number
 :---        | :---
 students    | 1177
 texts       | 46230